erik-farmer/awesome_pkg/README.md

 (a few days later)

 Going to try wheel.
 Deleting all of the old build files and releases on github and start over with wheel.
 Then I will try to use this tagging scheme: `git+ssh://git@github.com/erik-farmer/awesome_pkg.git@v<version>`

+Ok So that worked with the new build 0.0.1-alpha

+Going to try again with a new main function and a new release (v0.0.2)